electron/governance/policy/permissions.md

 ### Offboarding

-If a governance member leaves their GSuite account will immediately be disabled, 30 days later the account will be permenantly deleted to save GSuite costs.
+If a governance member leaves their GSuite account will immediately be disabled, 30 days later the account will be permanently deleted to save GSuite costs.
 If during the 30 days you need to recover data from your account, please reach out to the Admin WG in Slack.

 ## Exceptions